okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-your-web-app/redirect-to-sign-in/aspnetcore/redirect.md

-In the previous step [Add a Sign In button](add-signin-button) you modified the `_Layout.cshtml` to include the Sign-In button.
+In the previous step ([Add a Sign In button](add-signin-button)), you modified the `_Layout.cshtml` to include the Sign-In button.
 Now, you need a controller to redirect the user to the Okta hosted sign-in page to perform the authentication process.

 Create an `AccountController`: